r3c/creep/README.md

 Quick start
 -----------

-First go to the directory you want to deploy, e.g. the `src` folder of some project.
+First go to the directory you want to deploy, e.g. the `dist` folder of some project.
 It can be inside a Git repository or just be a regular folder, Creep will select a suitable default configuration either way.
 Create a new `.creep.env` file inside this directory with following JSON content:

-    $ cd path/to/your/project
+    $ cd path/to/your/dist/directory
     $ cat > .creep.env << EOF
 	{
 		"default": {